 Through the Security Sector Reform Service, the United Nations provides significant support to national efforts on security sector reform.
 The complexity and scope of security sector reform mandates has also evolved beyond “training and equipping” security providers to include interventions that address strategic governance and management of the sector as whole, but also specific components, such as defense sector reform.

 Our work is organized around core themes set forth during the High-Level Roundtable on SSR and Sustaining Peace convened by the United Nations Group of Friends of Security Sector Reform, notably strengthening national ownership, regional engagement, gender-responsive security sector reform, sustainable financing as well as coherence and cooperation.

 The Security Council has issued security sector reform mandates that include a range of complex undertakings, including the promotion of national dialogue, enhancing civilian oversight and public financial management (Libya, Guinea-Bissau, Somalia), security sector governance, police reform, prison reform, defense sector reform (Central African Republic, Democratic Republic of the Congo, Libya), capacity building, establishment of national security coordination mechanisms (Democratic Republic of the Congo,Libya, Mali, Somalia) to more context-specific areas such as border management (Mali) or maritime security (Somalia) as well as cross-cutting issues, such as gender mainstreaming in the security sector.

-Peace operations with an SSR mandate include:
+Peace operations with a security sector reform mandate include: